i-tu/Hasklig/README.md

   - Can also be installed as package courtesy of [atom-hasklig](https://atom.io/packages/hasklig) by [adilparvez](https://github.com/adilparvez)
 + BBEdit 11 ([Instructions](https://github.com/i-tu/Hasklig/issues/3#issue-46601683))
 + Chocolat
++ Emacs (macport works out of the box, other platforms require an [additional plugin](https://github.com/minad/hasklig-mode))
 + Geany
 + gEdit
 + iTerm2 (*[Currently only using beta build – 3.1 and onwards](https://gitlab.com/gnachman/iterm2/issues/3568#note_13118332)*)